pathwaycom/llm-app/README.md

     curl --data '{"user": "user", "query": "How to use LLMs in Pathway?"}' http://localhost:8080/
     ```

+### Step 5: Launch the User Interface:
+Go to the `examples/ui/` directory and execute `streamlit run server.py`.
+Then, access the URL displayed in the terminal to engage with the LLM App using a chat interface.

-### Step 5: Build your own Pathway-powered LLM App
+### Bonus: Build your own Pathway-powered LLM App

 Simply add `llm-app` to your project's dependencies and copy one of the examples to get started!